This fact sheet was updated August 2020.

 There is no treatment available for rabbit hemorrhagic disease apart from supportive care.
 In the wild, rabbits are often found dead.

 RHDV is a foreign animal disease (not currently established in the US) so if it is detected in the US, it must be immediately reported to state agricultural authorities who act for and coordinate with USDA.
-These agencies will conduct a rapid investigation and direct any response.
-The Northeast Wildlife Disease Cooperative, the USGS National Wildlife Health Center, and others are alerting partners to be vigilant for morbidity or mortality events involving wild rabbits.
+The Northeast Wildlife Disease Cooperative (NWDC), the USGS National Wildlife Health Center, and others are alerting partners to be vigilant for morbidity or mortality events involving wild rabbits.
+NWDC will facilitate submission of rabbits and hares suspected of this disease to the National Wildlife Health Center.
 Outbreaks of RHDV in the past (in domestic rabbits) have been managed through quarantine, depopulation, disease tracing, along with cleaning and disinfection.
 Though a vaccine for RHDV2 exists, it is not currently available in the US.
 Furthermore, eradication of RHDV2 is not likely to be possible once the virus is established in wild hare or rabbit populations due to the ease of transmission and long persistence of the virus in the environment.
 Therefore, vigilance and strict biosecurity measures are key to preventing RHDV2 from becoming established in wild populations.
 These Best Management Practices for the different groups such as zoos and rehabilitators who might encounter suspects are being developed and will be distributed to states.

 Wildlife professionals, hunters or individuals who handle rabbits in the field should wear personal protective equipment (PPE) and decontaminate all field gear, clothes, and vehicles in order to prevent the spread of RHDV2 in populations of wild rabbits or transmission to domestic rabbits.
-Field necropsies of RHDV suspects are strongly discouraged.
-Instead, it is recommended that the whole carcass be collected, double bagged, and refrigerated before notifying state agricultural authorities.
+Field necropsies of RHDV suspects are strongly discouraged and instead, it is recommended that the whole carcass be collected, double bagged, and refrigerated before notifying state agricultural authorities.